Jhonny Peralta: Cleveland Indians (2003–10)

-Peralta made his Major League debut with Cleveland on June 12, 2003, filling in for the injured Gold Glove shortstop Omar Vizquel.
-He finished with a .227 batting average with four home runs and 21 RBIs.
-The next season, despite his accomplishments at the Triple-A level, Peralta saw just 25 at bats (AB) in eight games at the major league level due to the presence of perennial fan-favorite Vizquel, who left the Indians as a free agent following the 2004 season.
+Peralta made his Major League debut with Cleveland on June 12, 2003, appearing in the eighth inning as a defensive replacement for Casey Blake at third base.
+He posted a .227 batting average with four home runs and 21 RBI in 77 games with Cleveland in 2003.
+The next season, despite his accomplishments at the Triple-A level, Peralta saw just 25 at bats (AB) in eight games at the major league level due to the presence of perennial fan-favorite Omar Vizquel, who left the Indians as a free agent following the 2004 season.

-Peralta became Cleveland's full-time starting shortstop early in 2005 and batted .292.
+Peralta became Cleveland's full-time starting shortstop early in 2005 and batted .292 with 24 home runs and 78 RBI in 141 games.
+His home run and RBI totals set a franchise record for an Indians shortstop.
 On July 3, he became affixed in the Indians' third slot in the batting order.
 Cleveland then won 23 of their next 33 games to put them one game behind the New York Yankees and Oakland Athletics in the Wild Card race late in August.
 He joined Woodie Held as the only shortstops in Indians history to hit at least 20 home runs.
-His 24 home runs and 78 RBI set records for an Indians shortstop.

-On March 10, 2006, Peralta agreed to a five-year contract with an option for a sixth year to stay with the Indians until the 2011 season.
+On March 10, 2006, Peralta agreed to a five-year, $13 million contract with an option for a sixth year to stay with the Indians until the 2011 season.
 However, his 2006 season saw a decline both offensively and defensively from the previous season.
+He finished with a .268 average, 13 home runs and 68 RBI in 149 games.
 At the start of spring training in 2007, it was revealed that Peralta suffered from vision problems in 2006 and had corrective LASIK eye surgery to deal with it.